 That’s when I started charging.

-Okay, so, just to quickly review the two criteria I feel you should be getting a green light on before you start charging are:
+Okay, to quickly review the two criteria I feel you should be getting a green light on before you start charging are:

 1. you’re mostly receiving minor adjustments from critiques that you understand and can quickly and easily fix